DRP60/SPaRTAN-1/README.md

 Since the model captures statistical relationships between surface proteins, TFs, and gene expression.
 We can use the trained interaction matrix to obtain different views of a CITE-seq data set; e.g., to predict TF activity from a cell's surface protein expression profile or to predict surface protein expression from a cell’s gene expression profile.
 Intuitively, information flows down from observed surface protein levels through the learned interaction matrix to infer TF activities and observed mRNA expression levels or propagates up through the TF target-gene edges and interaction network to infer surface protein expression.

+There are currently implementations of SCENIC in MATLAB, and in Python.
+The output from any of the implementations can then be explored either in R or Python.
-We have implementations of SPaRTAN in Matlab as well as in Python.
-Since Python is an open souce package, no license needed, here we give detailed instructions of installation and usage of SPaRTAN written in python.
+Since Python is an open souce package, no license needed, here we give detailed instructions of installation and usage of python implementation.
 Please see the tutorials
 * [Run SPaRTAN in Python](https://github.com/osmanbeyoglulab/SPaRTAN/tree/main/SPaRTAN_python)